 ‘Hello, Stephen.
 You hungry?’

 She spoke pleasantly.
 A happy enough soul, it seemed.

-‘I know who I am,’ he said, and rubbed the sleep from his eyes.
-He scanned the room again, eventually settled on the young woman, a wavy-brunette, slender, wore a white uniform with a silver fob watch that hung from her chest area, on the left-hand side, stood at the foot of the bed with her hands clasped before her.
+‘I know who I am,’ he said and rubbed the sleep from his eyes.
+He scanned the room again and eventually settled on the young woman.
+She was a wavy-brunette, slender, wore a white uniform with a silver fob watch that hung from her chest area, on the left-hand side, and stood at the foot of the bed with her hands clasped before her.

-‘I’m Susie Dubois,’ she said enthusiastically.
+‘I’m Susie Dubois.’
+Her enthusiasm was like a spring day.
 ‘But you can call me Susie.’

 ‘It’s a nice enough name,’ he countered.
 ‘Where am I?’